joedanz/cf-project-tracker/install/README.txt

 IP address.
 The mapping should be set to "/project" or wherever you've placed the application - also with no trailing slash.

-You also need to install the database tables (scripts are included).
+You also need to install the database tables.
+This can be done through an automated install script which is included in the root of the install directory.
+Manual install scripts are also included.

-The scripts add an admin and a guest user, plus 2 entries for default settings.
+The user table includes an admin and a guest user, plus 2 entries for default settings.
 You can name your database whatever you'd like but make sure to match the settings in the config files.

 If you change setting in the config files, you'll need to add "&reinit=1" at the end of any URL to refresh the system settings.